-The database is available in the frequency, case listing, rate, and survival sessions in SEER*Stat.
+The database is available in the frequency, case listing, rate, survival, and limited-duration prevalence sessions in SEER*Stat for the November 2018 data submission.

 How to Access the Prostate with Watchful Waiting Database